 Like a Phoenix rising from the ashes or a snake shedding its skin, we can work with astrology and asana during the transformative time of Scorpio season and turn the proverbial lead in our lives into solid gold.
 By embodying the lower, grounding intensity of the Scorpion and its stinger, and the heart-opening qualities of the Serpent as well as the high-minded nature of the Eagle, we can cultivate Scorpio’s metamorphosis into tangible form.
 As an elusive water sign and a goal-setting fixed sign, Scorpio is also known for their savviness in shared wealth, resources and joint ventures.
 Ruled by power-monger Pluto, Scorpio energy can indeed be dark and mysterious at times, but also reminds us that we can often get what we most want out of life by working behind-the-scenes and leaving parts of ourselves to the imagination.

 Scorpio rules the sex organs in the body.
-The following yoga poses are inspired by the low-to-high progression of the three stages of Scorpionic energy, and designed to unblock the root chakra and move energy up into the heart space.
+The following yoga poses are inspired by the low-to-high progression of the three stages of Scorpionic energy, and designed to unblock the root chakra and move energy (prana) up the spine and into the heart space and beyond.
 The intention behind these various binding postures is to isolate negative energy by generating resistance, and then unraveling to release it outwardly.
 After the Sun’s harmonious stint in light-hearted Libra, Scorpio season invites us to turn our attention inward to harness the potency of our dreams and desires.
 For musical inspiration I recommend the mystical enchantment of Santana’s “Abraxas,” and listening to “Black Magic Woman” on repeat.

 The Seeker: Sphinx Pose (Salamba Bhujangasana)